 Realtors Guide to Newport Beach CA Real Estate

-Learn all there is to know about the Real Estate market by a top Newport Beach Realtor, Sharon Paxson of Arbor Real Estate.
+Learn all there is to know about the Real Estate market by a Top Newport Beach Realtor, Sharon Paxson is with Compass.
 If you are a buyer and want to explore Newport Beach and specifically Newport Beach Real Estate, please get in touch as I have been selling here since 2005 and I know first hand what a great community Newport has to offer as I am a long-term resident of Newport Beach, California.
 There are very few Newport Beach Real Estate agents that have the track record and knowledge of the area.
 If you are considering selling your home in Newport Beach, I welcome the opportunity to demonstrate to you our marketing plan and how I will obtain top dollar in the shortest time frame.

 The city of Newport Beach is one of Southern California’s most desirable communities to call home and is located along the Coast in Orange County, CA.